Camden County College

 Engineering Science

 Engineering uses the physical sciences and mathematics to design and develop products and systems.
 It uses advanced techniques to find solutions to technical problems and other complex issues facing society.
 This program represents the first two years of a baccalaureate engineering program.
-Students must transfer to a college of engineering, specializing in a specific discipline.
+Students must transfer to a four-year college or university that has an engineering program.

 Apply & Register